-Email received from blacklisted domains and email addresses can be immediately routed into the suspended email queue or completely rejected, preventing tickets from being created.
+Email received from blacklisted users' domains and email addresses can be immediately routed into the suspended email queue or completely rejected, preventing tickets and accounts from being created.

 The whitelist and blacklist are end-user settings.

 In this example, the whitelist contains the MondoCam corporate domain.
 All email originating from this domain (including subdomains) are accepted.
-The blacklist is then used to declare that all other email is not allowed.
-This is done by adding an asterisk (*), which is a wildcard that blacklists (suspends) everything.
+The blacklist is then used to declare that all other email is not users are blocked.
+This is done by adding an asterisk (*), which is a wildcard that blacklists (suspends) everything, meaning that all users will be blocked and prevented from creating and authenticating accounts.
 All email not received from the mondocamcorp.com domain is sent to the suspended tickets queue.

-If you've configured your Zendesk to accept support requests from anyone, you can use the blacklist to filter out specific unwelcome email domains and addresses such as spam.
+If you've configured your Zendesk to accept support requests from anyone, you can use the blacklist to filter out specific unwelcome users' email domains and addresses, such as spam.

 To edit your whitelist and blacklist settings

 Zendesk Classic: Select the Settings menu, then select End-users .

 - Enter your whitelist and blacklist settings (see examples below).